Your dispatcher sends a tech to an Abbotsford field on Sumas Prairie that ServiceTitan can't map

 Exactly what you get

 An FSM that fits ag and industrial service: GPS and map-pin dispatch to fields with no address, equipment-centric service histories so a tech arrives knowing the pump's or reefer's full record, spoilage-weighted emergency prioritization, and scheduling that flexes for harvest surges and wet-field access, all on an offline-capable mobile app for rural dead zones.
 You get the source and the docs.
-The field app borrows the same offline-first approach as a custom mobile app build, parts draw from your inventory management software, and job and dispatch data surface in a business intelligence dashboard.
+The field app borrows the same offline-first approach as a custom mobile app build, parts draw from your inventory management software, and job and dispatch data surface in a business intelligence (BI) dashboard.

 How to choose a developer in Abbotsford